 The University of Chicago Law School occupies a unique niche among this country's premier law schools.
-Located on a residential campus in one of America's great cities, Chicago offers a rigorous and interdisciplinary professional education that blends the study of law with the humanities, the social sciences, and the natural sciences.
+Located on a residential campus in one of America's great cities, UChicago Law offers a rigorous and interdisciplinary professional education that blends the study of law with the humanities, the social sciences, and the natural sciences.
 Students, faculty, and staff form a small, tightly knit community devoted to the life of the mind.
 Learning is participatory.
-Chicago does not seek to impose a single viewpoint or style of thought on its students.
+UChicago Law does not seek to impose a single viewpoint or style of thought on its students.
 Instead, our faculty exposes students to contrasting views, confident in students' abilities to choose their own paths.

-The Law School opened its doors in 1902, ten years after the founding of the University of Chicago.
+The Law School opened its doors in 1902, twelve years after the founding of the University of Chicago.
 It has been an innovator in legal education ever since.Our history

-Learn about our newly-renovated mid-century modern building, designed by famed architect Eero Saarinen.
+Our mid-century modern building was designed by famed architect Eero Saarinen.Our art & architecture